 To get started, you will need to gather some stamps, inks and coordinating paper.
 Here’s a list of the supplies I used:

-- Cardstock Warehouse 100 lb paper in: Pure White, Sirio Ultra Black, Gold Touch Mirisparkle, Nightshift Blue, Imperial Blue, Sapphire Blue, Purple, and Mandarin Orange
+- Cardstock Warehouse Cardstock Papers in: Pure White, Sirio Ultra Black, Gold Touch Mirisparkle, Nightshift Blue, Imperial Blue, Sapphire Blue, Purple, and Mandarin Orange

 - Stamp & die sets: Simon Says Stamp Lunch Box Notes 2, Catherine Pooler Hooray for August & Hello September, Concord & 9th Mix Tape Bundle & Autumn Harvest Bundle & Florals Dies.

 - Inks: Catherine Pooler Icing on the Cake, Royal Treatment, Samba, Mardi Gras, Party Dress, Sage, Midnight, Suede Shoes, & Orange Twist.

 - Paper trimmer